AndersonSanchezS/lendingfront-test/README.md

 # 4. Write a small application that simulates the application process.
 The information does not need to be stored in a database.
 **R/** la aplicacion se encuentra desplegada en la siguiente url : http://54.90.81.157/

-> **Nota:** Por cuestiones de tiempo no se realizo el despliegue en protocolo https por lo que se utilizo http en su lugar
+> **Nota:** Por cuestiones de tiempo no se realizo el despliegue en protocolo https por lo que se utilizo http en su lugar, el servicio se encuentra desplegados en AWS EC2

 # 5.Send to the interviewer the amount of time you spent doing the test, if different with the estimated time of point 1 explain the reason
 **R/** tiempo aproximado alrededor de 3 horas y media